How much of my household goods should I move to Mexico?

 As the wife was coming to this part of the story, her husband just looked down.
 I soon knew why.
 The appearance of unhappiness in the look the wife gave to her husband as she said “And now I don’t have those things and I miss them” said it all.
 And this was more than 10 years after the fact!
 More than a decade later, she still deeply regretted not having these items any longer… and her husband regretted it, too.

 We’ve seen this in all varieties of couples and other family members.
-In our more than 50 moves to date, I’ve had exactly one person who told me they wished they had brought less.
-More than a dozen has told me they wished they had brought more.
+In our more than 150 moves to date, I’ve had exactly one person who told me they wished they had brought less (although maybe half a dozen told me — privately — that they wished their partner had brought less).
+Several dozen told me they wished they had brought more.

 On a business note, I started Best Mexico Movers in large part in response our own experience.
 When we decided to move our own household goods to Mexico, we had a lot of them, and the cost to move them with the established movers was, in my view, astronomical.
 My wife Jet was terrified that I wouldn’t let her bring what she wanted.
 That’s why we created the Best Mexico Movers model in which it doesn’t cost that much more to move items.
 Jet was happy with that.